 Digital Tools and Collaboration (DTC)

-Digital tools are applications that produce, manipulate, or store data in a digital formate.g., word processors, drawing programs, image/video/music editors, simulators, Computer-Aided Design (CAD) applications, publishing programs Digital tools are critical for conducting research, communicating, collaborating and creating in social, work, and personal environments.
+Digital tools are applications that produce, manipulate, or store data in a digital format (e.g., word processors, drawing programs, image/video/music editors, simulators, Computer-Aided Design (CAD) applications, publishing programs).
+Digital tools are critical for conducting research, communicating, collaborating and creating in social, work, and personal environments.
 The use of digital tools is integral to success in school and career.

 Digital Tools: Digital tools are used to create, manipulate, analyze, edit, publish, or develop artifacts.
 Individuals and groups identify, evaluate, select, and adapt new tools as they emerge.